Travel associations and agencies are of the opinion that travel bans are illogical.

 With countries imposing restrictions and banning travel, tourism has come to a standstill.

-On Monday, Dr Tedros Adhanom Ghebreyesus, Director, World Health Organization, advised people to cancel their holiday plans as the new Omicron variant has driven a spike in Covid-19 cases.
+On Monday, Dr Tedros Adhanom Ghebreyesus, Director of, World Health Organization, advised people to cancel their holiday plans as the new Omicron variant has driven a spike in Covid-19 cases.

 “All of us are sick of this pandemic.
 All of us want to spend time with family and friends.
 All of us want to get back to normal.
 The fastest way to do that is to make the difficult decisions to protect ourselves and others,” he said.